Core Design

-Core Design Limited (known as Rebellion (Derby) Ltd between 2006 and 2010) was a British video game developer based in Derby.
+Core Design Limited (known as Rebellion (Derby) Ltd between 2006 and 2010) was a British video game developer based in Derby, England.
 Founded in May 1988 by former Gremlin Graphics employees, it originally bore the name Megabrite until rebranding as Core Design in October the same year.

-The company was acquired by umbrella company CentreGold in December 1994, which in turn was acquired by Eidos Interactive in April 1996.
+The company was acquired by CentreGold (the parent of U.S. Gold) in October 1994, which was itself acquired in turn by Eidos Interactive in April 1996.

 In May 2006, the Core Design personnel and assets were acquired by Rebellion Developments, and the company became Rebellion Derby, which was then shut down in March 2010.

 History

-Based in the city of Derby, England, Core Design was founded in 1988 by Chris Shrigley, Andy Green, Rob Toone, Terry Lloyd, Simon Phipps, Dave Pridmore, Jeremy Heath-Smith, Kevin Norburn and Greg Holmes.
+Based in the city of Derby, England, Core Design was founded on 13 May 1988 by Chris Shrigley, Andy Green, Rob Toone, Terry Lloyd, Simon Phipps, Dave Pridmore, Jeremy Heath-Smith, Kevin Norburn and Greg Holmes.
 Most were former employees of Gremlin Graphics.

-The studio was part of distribution company CentreGold when it was acquired by Eidos Interactive in 1996.
+The studio was taken over by CentreGold (the parent company of U.S. Gold) in October 1994, with CentreGold itself being acquired by Eidos Interactive in 1996.

 Heath-Smith regarded the acquisition as a relief, commenting, "The funding of development is so expensive that I doubt we could have continued to fund ourselves as an independent company."
 Eidos subsequently sold most of CentreGold, but retained U.S. Gold, the owners of Core Design.

 The company is widely known for the Tomb Raider series.
 The first game was created by Toby Gard and Paul Douglas, released in 1996, and followed by several sequels.
 The success of the first Tomb Raider has been credited with making Eidos Interactive a major force in the industry, and turned Eidos's 1996 pretax loss of $2.6 million into a $14.5 million profit.
-In September 1997, Sony Computer Entertainment's U.S. arm, SCEA, signed an agreement with Eidos to make the sequel exclusive to the PlayStation console.
-The deal was extended to include Tomb Raider III.
-Fourth and fifth games in the franchise, Tomb Raider: The Last Revelation and Tomb Raider: Chronicles respectively, followed.
+In September 1997, Sony Computer Entertainment's US arm, SCEA, signed an agreement with Eidos to make the sequel exclusive to the PlayStation console.
+The deal was extended to include Tomb Raider III (1998).
+Fourth and fifth games in the franchise, Tomb Raider: The Last Revelation (1999) and Tomb Raider: Chronicles (2000) respectively, followed.